Inference Gateway CLI

 # Shift+Tab to Plan Mode

-> "Design the implementation for user profile feature with avatar upload"
+> "Design implementation for user profile feature with avatar upload"

 # Shift+Tab twice to Auto-Accept Mode